Klipper3d/klipper/docs/CANBUS.md

 It is also necessary to configure the host operating system to use the adapter.

-If you are using a Bullseye based system using ifupdown, this is typically done by creating a new file named `/etc/network/interfaces.d/can0` with the following contents:
+If you are using a Debian Bullseye based system using ifupdown, this is typically done by creating a new file named `/etc/network/interfaces.d/can0` with the following contents:
 ```